Select Page

 Striving for a Heathrow slot

-Air New Zealand is determined to reestablish direct service from Auckland to London.
+Air New Zealand is determined to reestablish the route from Auckland to London.
 Unfortunately, Heathrow is Europe’s busiest airport, with many airlines vying for its limited slots.
 Despite Air New Zealand’s request for daily slots, the airline has not yet been successful in acquiring them.

 a city with tall buildings and trees